 Since 2012 the Academy’s Visual History Program has been recording oral histories on HD born-digital video, seeking to document diverse representatives from a wide variety of film professions.
-Some of the collection’s interviewees include: Emmanuelle Riva, Dennis Muren, Albert Maysles, Gena Rowlands, Jiri Menzel, Sharmila Tagore, Luis Valdez, Thelma Schoonmaker, Barbara Hammer, Tony Walton, Irwin Young, DA Pennebaker and Chris Hegedus.
-To date, the program has conducted more than 40 interviews, shooting an average 25 per year in Southern California, the San Francisco Bay Area, and the New York Tri-State Area.
+Some of the collection’s interviewees include: Emmanuelle Riva, Dennis Muren, Albert Maysles, Gena Rowlands, Jiri Menzel, Sharmila Tagore, Luis Valdez, Thelma Schoonmaker, Barbara Hammer, Masahiro Shinoda, Tony Walton, Irwin Young, Alejandro González Iñárritu, DA Pennebaker and Chris Hegedus and Mira Nair.
+To date, the program has conducted more than 120 interviews, shooting an average of 25 per year.
+Interviews have been recorded in: Southern California, San Francisco Bay Area, New York Tri-State Area, Japan, Mexico City, Europe and South America.
 Interviews generally range from 2-6 hours long.
 The collection includes video, photos and transcripts.
 Transcripts are available on request.

 Academy Oral History Collection

 The Oral History Program’s collection consists of more than 70 in-depth audio oral histories on subjects ranging from art direction and film editing to censorship and Academy history.
 Beginning in 1989, the program has sought to document the lives and careers of individuals who have worked in various areas of the motion picture industry.
 The collection consists of audio tapes, including master cassettes and access copies; digital masters; edited transcripts; indexes; and photo documentation.
 Published oral histories can be accessed at the Margaret Herrick Library.